syrkis/virian/README.md

 --------------------------------------------------------------------

 Research project into inferring cultural values (European Social Survey response distributions) from population reading activity (daily 1000 most read articles in associated Wikipedia project).
 As algorithmically curated content consumption proliferates, a mapping between content and values is increasingly important.
-This an exploration of the feasibility of a particular such mapping.
+This an exploration of that.

 ### Replication
 ```bash